ZVT SPU-800

 Terminal Workplace

-In 2023, Martin Bílý shared the use of the SPU-800 at the CTU FEL: "I knew this as, let's say, an educated user sometime around 1985.
-I encountered it in the mode of, let's say, a terminal workstation.
-Four workstations, a character screen, a keyboard.
-Through of domestic modems connected to a superior computer.
-Modems the size of a shoe box.
-There was some kind of protocol on that line for addressing individual workplaces.
-I have a vague idea that the text of the entire line was being transmitted that the lines were scrolling.
-There was no such thing as teletype mode.
-It was not very comfortable to edit the files in the line mode. users only used it in emergencies, when they didn't want to wait for "normal" terminals to be released.
+In 2023, Martin Bílý shared about the use of SPU-800 at CTU FEL: "I knew this as, let's say, an educated user sometime around 1985.
+I encountered it in, let's say, terminal workstation mode.
+Four workstations, character screen, keyboard.
+Connected via domestic modems via a common landline to the parent computer.
+Modems the size of a shoebox, apparently it was MDS 1200.
+There was a protocol for addressing individual workplaces on that line.
+I probably knew it in detail then.
+I vaguely suspect that the text of the entire line was being scrolled.
+There was no such thing as a teletype mode.
+It was not very comfortable to edit files in line mode combined with sharing a slow shared line meant that users only used it in emergencies when they didn't want to wait for "normal" terminals to become available.

 In the deployment known to me, it was about expanding the number of user workstations of the ICL-2904 minicomputer.
 The communication line was a piece of cable, the modems for both ends were on top of each other in the table of one of those workplaces.
 I don't know why modems were used there.
 Perhaps that ICL computer required a full and true serial interface on its interface with all control signals and their timings.